How a Forgotten Trading Street Became One of Bangkok’s Coolest Neighbourhoods

 Talad Noi

 Just steps away from Song Wat Road is Talad Noi, Bangkok’s oldest neighbourhood.
 This historic Chinese settlement predates Bangkok itself.
 You’ll find 200-year-old mansions, street art by artists like Alex Face, and traditional car part workshops all on the same narrow lanes.
-We can explore colourful murals by international artists like Alex Face, visit the Gothic-style Holy Rosary Church built in 1786, and discover the stunning So Heng Tai Mansion.
+There are colourful murals by international artists, the Gothic-style Holy Rosary Church built in 1786, and the beautiful So Heng Tai Mansion.